 Discover

 Enjoy poems paired with images of the night sky at several National Parks in a collection titled Reflections on Night.
+Did you know that more than 40 of our U.S. National Parks and National Monuments are certified International Dark Sky Places?

 The Santa Ysabel Nature Center has a permanent Dark Skies exhibit with out-of-this-world information on natural darkness, light pollution, and its impact on back country wildlife as well as our ability to view the cosmos.
 Turn a dial and see what a star-filled sky above the San Diego skyline would look like if light pollution were reduced!
 Learn more about this award-winning 6,000-square-foot LEED Gold and Zero Net Energy facility and star-gazing hotspot at Santa Ysabel Nature Center (sdparks.org).